 To keep the color from getting in your eyes or mouth follow these tips.
 The Rainbow Run colors are 99 percent food-grade cornstarch, 1 percent natural colorant, and are 100 percent natural and safe.
 As with any substance, you want to keep it out of your eyes and our color throwers will make sure to aim low as you pass by.
 You may want to wear glasses or goggles for your eyes and use a bandanna or dust mask for your mouth.
 (This is especially recommended for our younger runners/walkers who won’t know to close their mouth by a color station.)

 If you want a lot of color to hit your shirt, plan to run or walk closer to the color throwers.
 If you want only a little bit of color, run or walk in the farthest lane from the throwers.

 If you want to avoid getting the color in your car, we recommend bringing some towels to place on your car seat.
 It’s similar to being at the beach or playing sand volleyball.

-If you want to have any excess paint blown off your skin and clothes, we are hoping to again have an air blower on hand.
-With a good dusting off, you won’t be completely clean, but you should be good for the drive home.
+If you want to have any excess paint cleaned off your skin, we will once again have a cleaning station with baby wipes and paper towels.
+You won’t be completely clean, but you should be good for the drive home.
 Of course, stay a while and hang out at Ferndale's many fine restaurants and stores.
 They will be happy to welcome our colorful guests.
 (Just be careful in some of the retails stores.)